Lesnes Abbey

-Lesnes Abbey /ˈlɛsnᵻs/ is a former abbey, now ruined, in Abbey Wood, in the London Borough of Bexley, southeast London, England.
+Lesnes Abbey /ˈlɛsnᵻs/ is a former abbey, now ruined, in Abbey Wood, in the London Borough of Bexley, south-east London, England.
 It is a scheduled monument, and the abbey's ruins are listed at Grade II by Historic England.

 The adjacent Lesnes Abbey Woods are a Local Nature Reserve.
 Part of the wood is the Abbey Wood SSSI, a geological Site of Special Scientific Interest which is an important site for fossils of the early Tertiary period.

 History

 After the Norman Conquest in 1066, the area of Lesnes, close to the town of Erith, passed into the possession of Bishop Odo, and was mentioned in the Domesday Book of 1086 as Loisnes in the Hundred of Litlelai.
 The year 1178 saw the foundation of the Abbey of St Mary and St Thomas the Martyr at Lesnes, on a site now located in the suburbs of southeast London to the north of the ancient but long-managed Lesnes Abbey Woods that are named after it, where the land rises above what would originally have been marshland.
 It was the home for a small group of canons regular related to the Arroussian Order, a more relaxed version of the Augustinian canons, and subject to many reports over the years of religious, moral and administrative irregularities.